malevy/WordFind/readme.md

 that can be created from them.
 You could, for example, cheat at Scrabble or unscramble a word.

+##### Please note
+in the event that see some strange words being returned, there's a good chance that they exist in the word list.

 #### Sample call
 GET /api/words?from="yobt" HTTP/1.1
 Host: ...